louiss0/cn-efs/README.md

 do with them at all those classes have to be put in categories so that the class name filter and sorter can tell what class to replace with what.
 This is where the [Filter Object](#the-filter-object) comes in.
 It's an object that allows you to define class lists and associate that with a name.
 When filtering the name will be used to determine if one of the classes listed will be removed for a different one when filtering.

 ### The Filter Object

-The filter object is a object literal that is used to tell the sorter that if a class name is the same kind as another class; then please replace that one with the one that comes later in the series of class names.
+The filter object is a object literal that is used to tell the sorter.
+That if a class name is the same kind as another class.
+Then please replace that one with the one that comes later in the series of class names.
 The way do do this is by creating an object with lowercase keys and Array's of class names.
 The key in is used to store one of the utilities that is found one as it's values in a map.